MarcoBaeuml/vps-portainer-restic/README.md

 The current configuration backs up every hour (`BACKUP_CRON: "0 * * * *"`).

-Edit the `BACKUP_CRON` variable in `restic/docker-compose.yml` and restart the service:
+You can adjust this schedule by editing the `BACKUP_CRON` variable in `restic/docker-compose.yml` and restarting the service:
 ```bash
 docker compose -f ./restic/docker-compose.yml up -d --force-recreate
 ```